mohdumer7/Zoom-Clone/README.md

 # Zoom-Clone
-This is a individual video chat App (Zoom Clone), Using React and WEBRTC API.
+This is a individual video chat App (Zoom Clone), Using React and WEBRTC API..!!

 # Deployed and ready
 #copy id and send it to your friends on the other side.